 Each year, over 100 architects from around the country give back to the architecture profession by volunteering for NCARB’s examination-related committees.
 Some of these volunteers are recently licensed architects, others have extensive professional experience, and the rest fall somewhere in between.
 They all offer their time, knowledge, and expertise to ensure the exam accurately reflects architectural practice.
 As committee members, they meet various times throughout the year to write, develop, and review case studies and test questions—also known as items.
 They also receive extensive training in the components of test development, including cognitive levels, item types, and congruence.

-“Where do these questions come from?”
-Interestingly enough, our volunteer architects draw from their own experiences, as well as established industry-standard publications.
+Where do these questions come from?
+Our volunteer architects draw from their own experiences, as well as established industry-standard publications.
 In fact, all of the case studies on the ARE are based on real-world projects that our architects have worked on—providing our test-takers with actual scenarios and resources for the exam.

 Psychometricians

 Psychometricians, or those who master the science of measuring and testing the validity of exams, are essential to the development of the ARE.
-They are the ones who provide us with guidance throughout all stages of the development process, including writing and evaluating items, assembling test forms, and monitoring the health of the exam.
+They provide us with guidance throughout all stages of the development process, including writing and evaluating items, assembling test forms, and monitoring the health of the exam.
 It’s critical for the exam to be legally defensible, which means it accurately and fairly assesses each candidate’s knowledge, skills, and abilities.
-With the assistance of psychometricians, we are constantly ensuring the exam follows best practices within the testing industry.
+With the assistance of psychometricians, we are ensuring the exam follows best practices within the testing industry.

 NCARB Staff